CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 Validation baseline: `develop` started at `481605b1b87035b8deb03edaefdbfc090f8f1b23`.
 The 2026-09-22 startup change set was validated in that worktree before commit; see the dated Tier 0 summary.
-Current application source revision: `37a4b78e6ca939f8a2b6cb9e29c8fa7d46a3d41e`;
+Current application source and validation/test revision:
-current validation/test revision: `2c1825645f7dffbbd669cfa58f7ced5ebc783bdc`
-(`develop`).
-S20 passed its focused local API and service checks on the application source revision; see the [S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
-Hosted CI run `35865126628` passed every configured gate on validation/test revision `2c18256`, including the client unit suite.
+`ad819fdce96bfd237b1eab5586023eb68d932bab` (`develop`).
+S20 passed its focused
+local API and service checks on the earlier application revision; see the [S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
+S21 and S22 passed on the current revision and promoted the dataset upload/preparation workflow to `VALIDATED`; see the current snapshot and the dated S21/S22 summaries.
+Hosted CI run
+`35865126628` passed every configured gate on validation/test revision `2c18256`, including the client unit suite.
 The preceding docs-only revision `caa4a41` failed run `35862434438` on two desktop-dialog assertions; the repaired